 Sara looked confused.
 “Most people tell me I need to lose 130 pounds,” she replied.
 “But you think I only need to lose 40?”

 Coach O’Leary nodded again.

 There was a time when Sara was convinced that it was impossible to lose weight because, in her past experience, it had never worked out the way she had hoped.
 She had completely lost faith in herself.
-But, with consistency—with a daily ritual of trying again and again—she restored her faith and achieved the “impossible.”
-And when Sara showed up to my 37th birthday (pool) party and BBQ recently, I smiled when I overheard another guest she just met compliment her on her bathing suit and physique.
+But with consistency — with a daily ritual of trying again and again — she restored her faith and achieved the “impossible.”
+And when Sara showed up to my 40th birthday pool party and BBQ last year, I smiled when I overheard another guest that she had just met compliment her on her bathing suit and physique.

 And, so do I…

 Some people get this idea about me, because I’m a New York Times bestselling author and coach who has spent the past decade writing and teaching people how to create more success and happiness in their lives, that I don’t ever fall short and fail miserably in these areas.
 But of course I do — I’m human.
 I fall short and fail at things far more than anyone could imagine, and certainly far more than I’d often like to admit.
 And it feels just as horrible for me as it does for you or anyone else — I absolutely lose faith in myself sometimes.